petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/connecting-to-a-user-directory/connecting-to-an-ldap-directory.md

 If you run your LDAP directory in SSL mode to encrypt credential information on the network, you must perform extra steps to share the encryption key and certificate between the two systems.

-For example, if your LDAP directory is Microsoft Active Directory on Windows Server 2003, you'd share the certificate like this:
+For example, if your LDAP directory is Microsoft Active Directory on Windows Server, you'd share the certificate like this:

 1. Click *Start* &rarr; *Administrative Tools* &rarr; *Certificate Authority*.